windwp/kysely-zod-sqlite/README.md

 ```
 # FAQ

-### Is that library is a ORM?
+### Is this library an ORM?
-No, It just a wrapper around kysely.
-You can think it is an API with zod for validation and parse schema with kysely for query
+No, it is merely a wrapper around Kysely.
+You can think of it as an API that uses Zod for validation and schema parsing, combined with Kysely for querying.

 ### Different between using this library vs kysely
 ``` typescript